ArvidQuarshie/Projects/README.md

-2. A Video Player
+2.# A Video Player

-#features of the App
+features of the App

 Should access an online mp4 files.

-3. Tv show/Movie app
+3. #Tv show/Movie app

    #features of the app